Phoenicia Specialty Foods

 The Emergence of Phoenicia

 In 1983, the time seemed right for Zohrab to leave his draftsman job in the oil industry and start a small Armenian-Lebanese restaurant on Westheimer.
 Droubi’s and Abdallah’s, which both still provide Lebanese baked goods and foods, also opened in ’79 and ’76 respectively.
 Despite Houston being the extremely diverse city that it is today, our culinary horizons were still being expanded in the 70’s and 80’s.
-Houstonians were not yet familiar with foods such as shawarma, hummus, or foreign spices.
+If you can picture it, Houstonians were not yet familiar with foods such as shawarma and hummus.
 Arpi put to good use the recipes which had been passed down through their family, as she helped introduce Houston to Lebanese cuisine at Arpi’s Deli.
 To this day, she continues to manage the kitchen seven days a week.
 Haig describes his mother as a “powerhouse,” as she has operated the restaurant since the beginning, and gives it the special touches it that make it unique.

 Serving up delicious sides to go with your shawarma!